AIGAdc/dcdesignweek.org/faqs.markdown

     expanded: true
   - question: How do I find the link for the event?
     answer: |-
-      Once you’ve registered for your event through Eventbrite, you will receive an email with a link to the Zoom.
+      Once you’ve registered for your event through Eventbrite, you will receive an email from DC Design Week via Eventbrite with a link to the Zoom.
 You will receive the link again shortly before the event starts so it’s at the top of your inbox.

-      If you have any trouble finding the Zoom link for the event, please contact us in the hour leading up to the start time.
+      If you have any trouble finding the Zoom link for the event, please contact us at [dcdw@dc.aiga.org](mailto:dcdw@dc.aiga.org) in the hour leading up to the start time.
     trigger: question-3
     expanded: true
   - question: I’m in a waiting room.
 How do I get in?